-Northamptonshire Police and Crime Commissioner Stephen Mold is asking for views on the community remedy, a scheme that gives victims a say in out of court punishment of people who commit low-level offences.
+The results of a survey by Northamptonshire Police, Fire and Crime Commissioner Stephen Mold showed overwhelming support for the options within the community remedy, a scheme that gives victims a say in the out-of-court punishments for people who commit low-level offences.

 The community remedy was introduced across the country in 2014 to provide a speedy and effective way to resolve low-level crime and anti-social behaviour.
 It offers different options for the offender to make amends to the victim of a crime or incident, or to deal with the behaviour that led them to commit an offence.

 The Police Fire and Crime Commissioner asked for views on the scheme and any other options available to deal with low-level offences.
 As a result: